mnismt/codyplusplus/README.md

 This extension contributes the following settings:

 - `codyPlusPlus.fileThreshold`: The maximum number of files allowed before showing a warning message.
 Default is 15.
+- `codyPlusPlus.excludedFileTypes`: List of file extensions to exclude from being added to Cody.
+Default is [".exe", ".bin"].

 To configure this setting in two ways: